jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 ## Async Iteration

-`async function*` is an async generator.
-The mechanism they use internally is the `AsyncIterator` interface.
+`async function*` is an async generator. _JR: Maybe worth saying the `function*` is what makes it the generator?_ The mechanism they use internally is the `AsyncIterator` interface.
 The following code is how the range function would be written as an `AsyncIterator` instead:

 ```javascript
 function range(start, end) {